Opetushallitus/liiteri/README.md

 Other REPL commands are as documented in the [reloaded.repl](https://github.com/weavejester/reloaded.repl) workflow.

 The server runs on <http://localhost:16832/liiteri> by default.
 See <http://localhost:16832/liiteri/api-docs/index.html> for the Swagger API documentation.
+They are generated from the API specified in [src/liiteri/api.clj](src/liiteri/api.clj#L28).